What is acne in Cleveland, Ohio?

 Treatment of Discoloration from Acne

-Discoloration in form of red, purple, brown, black or white is common but less permanent in acne.
+Discoloration in the form of red, purple, brown, black or white is common, but less permanent in acne.
 Discoloration is comparatively easier to treat than scars.
 Topical medication or surgical methods or both can be used for the treatment.

 Some over-the-counter creams are quite effective.
-Over-the-counter creams contain 2% hydoquinone, which is a bleaching agent, or prescription creams using single agents such as Retin-A (tretinoin) or combination of medications such as hydroquinone with tretinoin plus a cortisone cream have proved to be very effective, when used properly.
+Over-the-counter creams contain 2% hydoquinone, which is a bleaching agent, while prescription creams use single agents such as Retin-A (tretinoin).
+A combination of medications such as hydroquinone with tretinoin plus a cortisone cream have proved to be very effective, when used properly.
 The risks of medications are to be discussed with the doctor before using.

-Call now to receive a free Skin Care Consultation at Cleveland Cosmetic Surgery at 216.227.FACE
+Call now to receive a free Skin Care Consultation at Cleveland Cosmetic Surgery at 216.227.3333

 click here to fill in the form